-Several policies refer to 'developments of 10 residential units or 150 sq metres of retail or employment space or more'.
-It is understood that this policy cannot apply to smaller developments.
-The threshold of 10 residential units and above to which this policy should apply was reached by reference to local councils' Local Plans, which also use a threshold of 10 residential units to determine what is a larger development for the purposes of affordable housing.
-The threshold of 150 square metres of retail or employment space was reached as a reasonable approximation of the equivalent size to 10 residential properties.
+Several policies refer to 'Major Developments'.
+It is understood that these policies cannot apply to smaller developments.
+The threshold of 'major developments' to which this policy should apply was reached by reference to local councils' Local Plans, which use the major development threshold of 10 residential units to determine what is a larger development for the purposes of affordable housing.
+For retail and employment space, the threshold is where floor space to be created by the development is 1,000 square metres.